Frederick Grinnell

 Frederick Grinnell (August 14, 1836 – October 21, 1905) was a pioneer in fire safety and was the creator of the first practical automatic fire sprinkler.

 Early life and education

 He was born in New Bedford, Massachusetts.
 In 1855, he graduated from Rensselaer Polytechnic Institute.

 Career

 Earlier in his career, he was draftsman, construction engineer, and manager for various railroad manufacturers.
 He designed and oversaw construction of more than 100 locomotives.
 In 1869, he purchased a controlling interest in a company that manufactured fire-extinguishing apparatus.
 Grinnell licensed a sprinkler device patented by Henry S. Parmalee, then worked to improve the invention, and in 1881 patented the automatic sprinkler that bears his name.
 He continued to improve the device and in 1890 invented the glass disc sprinkler, essentially the same as that in use today.
 Such sprinklers are called le Grinnell in France.
-He secured some 40 distinct patents for improvements on his sprinklers, and invented a dry pipe valve and automatic fire-alarm system as well.
+He secured some 40 distinct patents for improvements on his sprinklers, and invented a dry pipe valve and the automatic fire-alarm system as well.